Harsh4601/Doctor-Bot/README.md

 # External Libraries Used 📦

-* [Loafjet](https://github.com/gokulnair2001/Loafjet)This library is made by one of our developer!
+* [Loafjet](https://github.com/gokulnair2001/Loafjet): This library is made by one of our developer!
 * [Alamofire](https://github.com/Alamofire/Alamofire)

 # Key Features 🔐